-A primarily formed ballot measure committee that has accepted a \$50,000 contribution from a donor may not avoid disclosing the donor contributor as a top \$50,000 contributor by returning \$1,000 of the contribution. shall disclose the contributor who earmarked their funds as the top contributor if the definition of top contributor is met.
+When a committee primarily formed to support or oppose a state ballot measure contributes funds to another committee primarily formed to support or oppose the same state ballot measure and the funds used for the contribution were earmarked to support or oppose Quick Tip that measure, the committee receiving the earmarked contribution shall disclose the contributor who earmarked their funds as the top contributor if the definition of top contributor is met.
 If the committee receiving the earmarked contribution contributes any portion of the contribution to another committee primarily formed to support or oppose the specifically identified state ballot measure, that committee must disclose the true source of the contribution to the new committee receiving the earmarked funds.
 The new committee must disclose the contributor on the new committee's advertisements if the definition of top contributor is met.
-See Chapter 1 for information about other identifying information that must be included in a ballot measure committee's name.